Waterfall at QuayReopens July 2018

 Crafting The House On The Hill5 July to 4 November, 2018

-To celebrate the 30th anniversary of the opening of the New Parliament House in Canberra, The Canberra Museum and Art Gallery have curated an exhibition of artists commissioned for large works in the building, including Marea Gazzard.Image: Mingarri 1988 (maquette for courtyard sculpture)
+To celebrate the 30th anniversary of the opening of the Australian Parliament House in Canberra, The Canberra Museum and Art Gallery have curated an exhibition of artists commissioned for large works in the building, including Marea Gazzard.Image: Mingarri 1988, maquette for sculpture, Executive Courtyard

 Kylie Stillman: National works on paper20 July - 9 September, 2018